 While setup was intuitive and quick, Helinox has printed assembly graphics on the underside of the tabletop for those evenings after a long hard day when brain fatigue may be present.
 The top is covered in durable Cordura nylon that is weather and UV resistant while the base is made of DAC aluminum poles for a product that will last a lifetime if cared for properly.
 I have always been attracted to subdued color patterns for all my equipment, a penchant most likely magnified by my time in the US Army and the need to stay unobtrusive in the field.
 I appreciate the same aesthetic in the Helinox line of products.
 My Table One Hard Top L came with a Multicam pattern, making it attractive not only to overlanders and general campers but to the hunting and fishing community as well.
 For those looking for something simpler, it also comes in black and gray.

 During the few months I spent with this table, it did everything I asked with a steadfast dedication to its simple purpose: to hold all my stuff readily at hand and disappear into my vehicle until I need it again.
-This little table also made the perfect foot rest on those mornings when a hot cup of coffee was near at hand, and the sunrise unfolded with unhurried ease.The Table One is rated 4.8 out of 5 stars from 14 cusomter reviews on Amazon.
+This little table also made the perfect foot rest on those mornings when a hot cup of coffee was near at hand, and the sunrise unfolded with unhurried ease.The Table One is rated 4.8 out of 5 stars on Amazon.